-• The school will follow the latest Department for Education and Local Authority guidelines.

-- Only the Headteacher or Senior Deputy Headteacher, in their absence, may place students on suspension following due investigation, and they are accountable for any suspension. - Full records will be kept of any previous warnings, communications with parents, the LA and other agencies, and of all investigations.
-These will be made available to Governors and the LA where necessary. - On their return to school the student should come in with a parent/carer to meet with a Head of Year and/or governor - Work will be set during the period of the suspension
+- The school will follow the latest Department for Education and Local Authority guidelines. - Only the Headteacher or Senior Deputy Headteacher, in their absence, may place students on suspension following due investigation, and they are accountable for any suspension. - Full records will be kept of any previous warnings, communications with parents, the LA and other agencies, and of all investigations.
+These will be made available to Governors and the LA where necessary. - On their return to school the student should come in with a parent/carer to meet with a Head of Year and/or governor as part of the reintegration process - Work will be set during the period of the suspension for the student to complete